Career Development Services

-A. When a student completes an academic internship, he/she receives academic credit for the experience by completing the LCOB Internship for Academies Credit procedure as outlined at http://www.fgcu.edu/CoB/interships.html.
+A. When a student completes an academic internship, he/she receives academic credit for the experience by completing the LCOB Internship for Academic Credit procedure as outlined at http://www.fgcu.edu/CoB/interships.html.
 A maximum of three credit hours of an approved academic internship may be applied toward graduation requirements as a College of Business elective.
-Students are registered for the internship course in Gulflione and must pay all tuition and fees associated with the course.
+Students are registered for the internship course in Gulfline and must pay all tuition and fees associated with the course.
 Upon completion of the internship, a grade of S- Satisfactory or U- Unsatisfactory is reported by the Internship Faculty Supervisor.
 S/U grades are not calculated in the GPA.

 Non-academic internships do not earn academic credit.
 These internships are relationships strictly between the student and employer - FGCU is not involved.
 Consequently, there are no requirements for permissions or paperwork.
 However, both the student and the employer should establish a clear understanding of all expectations prior to the start of the internship.